Nueces County jobs in Corpus Christi, TX - 31 jobs

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to talk or hear and taste or smell.
+While performing the duties of this job, the employee is frequently required to stand, sit, and talk or hear.

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.